okp4/team-wiki/docs/dev/dev-home.md

 - the Naming rules;

-- and the CI/CD used (with github actions).
+- the CI/CD used (with github actions);

+- information about signing commits.

 ## 🤗 Join us